solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 {{< /highlight >}}

 ##### Deployment changes
 Next, it updates our `gateway-proxy` deployment to add two sidecars and some volume mounts.
 It adds an `istio-proxy` sidecar, which is used to generate the certificates used for mTLS communication.
-It also adds an `sds` sidecar, a running sds server which feeds any certificate changes into our `gateway-proxy` envoy whenever the certs change.
+Glooctl reads the currently installed version of `istiod` from your current cluster in order to determine which version of `istio-proxy` to install as a sidecar.
+Currently supported versions of Istio are 1.6.x-1.8.x.
+It also adds an `sds` sidecar, which is a running [sds server](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret) that feeds any certificate changes into our `gateway-proxy` whenever the certs change.
 For example, this will happen when the istio mTLS certificates rotate, which is every 24 hours in the default istio installation.
 The certs are also added to a volumeMount at `/etc/istio-certs/`

 {{< highlight yaml "hl_lines=65-192 202-216" >}}
 apiVersion: apps/v1